 B The Solar Heat Gain Coefficient (SHGC) rating measures the amount of solar radiation that enters as heat.
 The lower the number, the less heat the glass allows in.

-Learn more about features and options for windows
+Learn more about features and options for windows and patio doors

 1 High-altitude Low-E insulating glass does not contain argon gas in most products.

 2 Some products may not meet ENERGY STAR guidelines in Canada.
 For more information, contact your local Pella sales representative or go to energystar.gc.ca.